max-winderbaum/simple-worktree/README.md

 ```

 ### `delete`
-Deletes the current worktree and returns to the main repository.
+Deletes the current worktree and removes it from git.

 ```bash
 # Run from within a worktree